2ndPrince/React-Management-Tutorial/README.md

 ## Management System
-This project is developed as part of React tutorial.
+This project is developed as part of React tutorial..

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).